 You don’t need to be a member of the Kimel Family Centre to start building brain-healthy habits though, we’ve compiled a handy list below of the brain health domains you should start incorprating into your life today to help preserve and prolong your cognition.

-The 5 domains of dementia prevention
+The 5 Domains of Dementia Prevention

 1. Cognitive Engagement

-Tips for Boosting Cognitive Engagement:
+Tips for Boosting Cognitive Engagement

 - Try brain-training apps or puzzles to keep your mind sharp.